 EtO is used in gaseous form to sterilize roughly half of all medical equipment manufactured in the U.S., including at least some nasal swabs used in diagnostic tests used to detect COVID-19.
 It is true that the chemical itself has been linked to cancer and other adverse health effects, specifically by exposure resulting from inhaling emissions from industrial facilities.
 However ...

+Health experts told Snopes that it is false to say that COVID-19 tests sterilized with EtO can cause cancer.
 According to the U.S. Food and Drug Administration (FDA), medical equipment sterilized with EtO must meet recognized standards to ensure that levels of ethylene oxide on such equipment remain within safe limits.
 The FDA regards the use of EtO as a "safe and effective" method of sterilization.

 While much of the world pressed on with the distribution of COVID-19 vaccinations in April 2021, testing for the disease had decreased drastically — in the U.S., for example, from a peak of 2.29 million a day on Jan.
 6 to just under 750,000 a day less than two months later.
 Amid copious misinformation surrounding the vaccine, a new claim targeting the safety of the COVID-19 diagnostic test took off in early April.